saucelabs/forwarder/docs/content/install/docker.md

 ---
-title: Run in Docker
+title: Docker
-weight: 15
 ---

-# Run in Docker
+# Run Forwarder in a container

 Forwarder is available as a multi-arch Docker image from [Docker Hub](https://hub.docker.com/r/saucelabs/forwarder).